e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/INTERNALS.md

 - `orchestrator/` documents the direct worker lifecycle where your app starts and stops E2B worker sandboxes.
 - `webhooks/` documents the auto-resume webhook receiver that starts the worker when Anthropic sends `session.status_run_started`.
+- `app-webhooks/` documents the app-owned webhook receiver that routes webhooks to an E2B worker sandbox from your application.

 ## Runtime Flow